ruizb/glossary-typescript/README.md

 const altStrLength = (<string>name).length
 ```

-Bear in mind that, if the type inferred by TypeScript and your type assertion don't overlap, then the compiler will raise an error.
+Bear in mind that, if the type inferred by TypeScript and the type assertion don't overlap, then the compiler will raise an error.
 To avoid this, either the type assertion must be a subtype of the type inferred by TypeScript, or the other way around.

 ```ts
 const value = 42 // inferred as `number`